I’m almost ashamed to admit this…But I began writing this post from my iPhone….

-As you may recall, we have been planning our girls weekend trip for a couple months.
-Most of the girls bailed out for obvious reasons but two of us decided to fly down and meet our friend.
+For the past few months, my friends and I have been planning this trip.
+Because of the hurricane, most of the girls bailed out but two of us decided to fly down and meet our friend.

-It’s not like I jumped ship or anything on the whole hurricane recovery, but at the last minute on Thursday morning my husband insisted that if our flight is still leaving, then we should be on it!
-So I reluctantly packed, and with tears in my eyes I kissed my family goodbye while we stood outside by our generator.
+Regarding the whole hurricane recovery, it’s not like I jumped ship and abandoned my family.
+Originally, I thought about cancelling my trip.
+Then at the last minute on Thursday morning, my husband insisted that if our flight is still leaving, then we should be on it!
+So, I reluctantly packed and with tears in my eyes I kissed my family goodbye while we stood outside by our generator.

-We flew to Charlotte, NC where our friend lives.
-We had dinner that night at Mac’s in Charlotte (great barbeque) and then slept at her house.
-First thing Friday morning we were on the road to Charleston.
-I think it took a little over 2 1/2 hours to drive but once we arrived, I realized how much I needed a little vacation.
+First, we flew to Charlotte, NC where our friend lives.
+That night, we had dinner that night at Mac’s in Charlotte (great barbeque) and then slept at her house.
+First thing Friday morning, we were on the road to Charleston.
+Basically, I think it took a little over 2 1/2 hours to drive.
+Once we arrived, I realized how much I needed a little vacation!

-I had never been to Charleston before and I can honestly say that it exceeded my expectations.
+As I’ve probably mentioned, I had never been to Charleston before and I can honestly say that it exceeded my expectations.
 What a lovely city!
 And wherever we went, people showed us such compassion about the hurricane.
 They had so many comments about what they saw on the news.
-I think they knew more that I did!
-We had been without power since Monday, October 29th so the only news I could get was through the newspaper and occasional posts on Facebook through my iphone.
-I swear I have never been on Facebook more than I have in the past week!
+Overall, I think they knew more that I did!
+Since we had been without power since Monday, October 29th, the only news I could get was through the newspaper and occasional posts on Facebook through my phone.
+Seriously, I have never been on Facebook more than I have in the past week!

 While I was away, I was able to check my blog and emails a few times and I want to thank you all for your concern.
 I will swing by today to write back.
 I miss all my blogger friends!

-I will write a full post about Charleston when I can.
+When I can, I’ll write a full post about Charleston.
 We just arrived home yesterday evening so I am spending as much time as possible enjoying my family!
-I really missed them SO much!…and of course Rosie too.
-I still have to write her Weekend Pupdate for this week.
+As you can imagine, I missed them SO much!…and of course Rosie too.
+Of course, I still have to write her Weekend Pupdate for this week.

 **Update – You can find my Charleston posts here:

 As of right now, we are STILL WITHOUT POWER.
 Luckily, our generator is chugging along…although it had a problem on Saturday.
 My husband’s friend, who own’s a car repair shop, actually left his business to come over to our house to fix the generator.
 He ended up taking apart the motor and got it running for us.
-We were so grateful.
-We have occasional cable/internet which allows me to write this without having to rely on the little portable hot spot I used a bit last week.
+Obviously, we were so grateful.
+Though we do have occasional cable/internet which allows me to write this without having to rely on the little portable hot spot I used a bit last week.

 Our land line phones are still out of order.
 Luckily when we have the generator going, we can charge everything.
 At one point this week, cell phones were barely getting signals because of all the use.
 I was only able to text or for some reason, if I stood in front of my house in the street, my phone could pick up a signal.
 I guess some of my neighbors had the same issue because I kept seeing people talking on their cell phones out on the street.
 We live in a very close knit community but lately we have seen even more of our neighbors than ever!
 Everyone has been helping each other out in one way or another.
 It makes me love where I live even more!

 The power company is working hard all over the area to restore power.
-We have seen crews from companies as far away as Ohio helping out!
-You realize how people really come together in times of crisis in this country.
-I feel very lucky.
+We’ve seen crews from companies as far away as Ohio helping out!
+In times of crisis, you realize how people really come together.
+Yes, we feel very lucky.